telerik/kendo-ui-builder/docs/styles-themes.md

 You can also access the ThemeBuilder for the respective framework of your current project from the **Edit App** page by clicking the **Go to Kendo UI ThemeBuidler** link.

-## Enable Ripple effect
+### Enabling the Ripple Effect

-The Builder allowes you to enable the [Ripple effect](https://www.telerik.com/kendo-angular-ui/components/ripple/) for Angular applications and is fully compatible with all available Kendo UI themes.
+For Angular applications, you can enable the [Ripple effect](https://www.telerik.com/kendo-angular-ui/components/ripple/).
+The Kendo UI Builder is fully compatible with all available Kendo UI themes.

 1. On the Dashboard, click the card (or list item) of the application to open the **App Design** page.
 1. Next to the application name, click the **Settings** icon to open the drop-down options list.
 1. Select **Properties** to open the **Edit App** dialog box.
 1. Click the **Theme** drop-down.
-1. Click **Enable Ripple** checkbox in order to enable the Ripple effect.
+1. Click the **Enable Ripple** checkbox to enable the Ripple effect.

 ## Suggested Links